 Lump sums may be exempt from the income test if they’re:

 - hard to predict

 - a one off gift, prize, reward, lottery win, or amount of superannuation

 - an inheritance

-- a payout for damages to property or personal effects
+- a payout from a property settlement, or for damages to property or personal effects

 - flood, bushfire and drought assistance